-There are three main reasons why a pupil may be referred to Intervention or the Internal Exclusion Room.
+The main reasons why a pupil may be referred to Back on Track are:

-- 1. If a pupil is on Stages of Suspension and they fail to comply with their agreed targets, they are immediately instructed by their teacher to go to the Intervention/Internal Exclusion Room. - 2.
-A pupil breaches the pupil code of conduct with a Level 3 incident. - 3.
-The daily behaviour log shows that a pupil has persistently disrupted learning in more than one lesson in one day.
+- 1. If a pupil is on Stages of Intervention and fails to comply with their agreed targets. - 2.
+If a pupil breaches the pupil code of conduct with a Level 4 incident, or a serious incident has occurred. - 3.
+If the daily behaviour log shows that a pupil has persistently disrupted learning in more than one lesson in one day.
+When this happens, an email is sent to the Year Team for them to decide the period of - 4.
+When an incident occurs, a student may be referred to Back on Track whilst this is investigated.